rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/ListFileResultFiltersInput.md

   - Last scan time range specified in the local timezone of the user.
 - mipLabelsFilter: list of MipLabelsFilterInputs
   - List of mip labels to filter the paths.
+- violationId: System.String
+  - Violation ID to filter the paths.
+- exposureFilter: list of OpenAccessTypes
+  - List to exposure types to filter the paths.
 - fileType: FileCountType